SalceMLH/mlh-hackathon-snap-kit-starter/README.md

 ### Step 3: Set Up a Web Server**

-You’ll need to host your web app with a server in order to leverage the Skap Kit SDK.
+Now that you have Firebase configured, you’ll need to host your web app with a server in order to leverage the Skap Kit SDK.
 Open your terminal, and run the following command.
 Do keep in mind that [Node.js](https://nodejs.org/en/download/) is required to run the `http-server` command.

 ```
 $ npm install http-server -g